Mike Pelfrey, Pitcher

 Pelfrey signed a two-year, $16 million contract with the Detroit Tigers on December 4, 2015.
 He finished the 2016 season with a 5.07 ERA in 24 games.
 He had 4 wins to 10 losses and 56 strikeouts to 46 walks in 119.0 innings.

 The Tigers released Pelfry on March 30, 2017.
-He signed a minor league contract with the White Sox on April 8th.
+He signed a minor league contract with the Chicago White Sox on April 8th.
+He finished the 2017 season with 3 wins and 12 losses, 79 strikeouts to 62 walks, and a 5.93 ERA in 120.0 innings in 21 games as a starter and 13 games of relief with the White Sox.